 Currently, MOFA mainly implements evaluations at the policy-level (country assistance evaluations and priority issue evaluations) and evaluations at the program-level (aid modality evaluations and sector program evaluations).
-Policy and program-level evaluations implemented by MOFA are made in accordance with the Development Assistance Committee (DAC) Criteria for Evaluating Development Assistance (Relevance, Effectiveness, Efficiency, Impact, and Sustainability), and assess whether relevant policies have been taken, whether the development effects have been increased by the assistance, and whether the processes of implementing assistance have been appropriate.
+Policy and programlevel evaluations implemented by MOFA are made in accordance with the DAC Criteria for Evaluating Development Assistance (Relevance, Effectiveness, Efficiency, Impact, and Sustainability), and assess whether relevant policies have been taken, whether the development effects have been increased by the development cooperation, and whether the processes of implementing development cooperation have been appropriate.
 To secure its objectivity and transparency, evaluations are conducted by third parties.